Understanding what makes up a comparison

 Our advice would be to enable this, details on how you go about this can be found in this Salesforce documentation.
 Source tracking within your sandbox can improve the efficiency of comparisons within Gearset.

-To briefly explain what this functionality does, it helps us to prioritise and understand which metadata has been modified/added/deleted since the last time there was a retrieval from your org.
+To briefly explain what this functionality does, it helps us to prioritize and understand which metadata has been modified/added/deleted since the last time there was a retrieval from your org.
 If there hasn't been any changes to particular components, then there isn't a need to download them again the next time you run a comparison.
 We'll just use the last downloaded version from your org, saving time.